Kate

 But violating them will definitely get him into trouble with society, the people who sign his paycheck, and his conscience.

-For all his free-wheeling ways, House is a tenacious--even fanatical--empiricist.
+For all his free-wheeling ways, House is a tenacious—even fanatical—empiricist.
 Every cause has a discernible effect.
 All consequences can be traced back to a set of precipitating actions.
 "After eliminating the impossible, whatever remains, no matter how improbable, is the truth."

 And no matter how grudgingly, he goes through channels, even if he has to lie and cheat to do so.
 He can only do the work he wants to do in the institutional setting of a hospital.
 Rock, meet hard place.
-But as
+But as Kate puts it, "It actually is harder to color inside the lines."
+Conflict!

 Captain Picard always seems to me to be bucking for a job as U.N.
 Secretary General.
 But he does have a irrational devotion to the Prime Directive.
 Lo and behold, conflict!
 Though I wish the writers would have made Picard pay a much bigger personal price for this devotion.

-First Contact, Patrick Stewart showed that with the right material he could chew through the scenery like the good Captain Ahab he should have been all along.
+Finally in First Contact, Patrick Stewart showed that with the right material he could chew through the scenery like the good Captain Ahab he should have been all along.

 No man is a machine.
 The educated mind wars with mindless instinct.
 Freedom battles with the rule of law, improvisation with by-the-book, the truth versus the facts, what is legal versus what is right.
 Perhaps this tension is best summed up by FBI Special Agent Seeley Booth: